Arrangements of Pseudocircles: Triangles and Drawings: Intersecting Arrangements with few Triangles

-Felsner and Kriegel~\cite{FK98}, have shown that every arrangement of $n$ pseudolines in the Euclidean plane has at least $n-2$ triangles.
+Felsner and Kriegel~\cite{FK98} have shown that every arrangement of $n$ pseudolines in the Euclidean plane has at least $n-2$ triangles.
 This can again be turned into a result about triangles in arrangements of pseudocircles.

-\begin{theorem} Let $\mathcal{A}$ be an intersecting arrangement of $n$ pseudocircles.
-If $\mathcal{A}$ can be extended by another pseudocircle $C$ such that the pseudocircle $C$ separates the two intersection points $C' \cap C''$ of any other two pseudocircles $C'$ and~$C''$, then the number of triangles in the original arrangement $\mathcal{A}$ is at least~$2n-4$. \end{theorem}
+\begin{theorem} Let $\AA$ be an intersecting arrangement of $n$ pseudocircles.
+If $\AA$ can be extended by another pseudocircle $C$ such that the pseudocircle $C$ separates the two intersection points $C' \cap C''$ of any other two pseudocircles $C'$ and~$C''$, then the number of triangles in the original arrangement $\AA$ is at least~$2n-4$. \end{theorem}

-\begin{proof} Since, for every two pseudocircles $C'$ and~$C''$ distinct from~$C$, the two intersection points of $C' \cap C''$ are separated by~$C$, the pseudocircle $C$ splits the arrangement $\mathcal{A}$ into two Euclidean arrangements of $n$ pseudolines which lie in the two respective hemispheres.
+\begin{proof} Since, for every two pseudocircles $C'$ and~$C''$ distinct from~$C$, the two intersection points of $C' \cap C''$ are separated by~$C$, the pseudocircle $C$ splits the arrangement $\AA$ into two Euclidean arrangements of $n$ pseudolines which lie in the two respective hemispheres.
 According to Felsner and Kriegel~\cite{FK98}, there are at least $n-2$ triangles in each of the two arrangements.
-Since the extending pseudocircle $C$ (which can be considered as the line at infinity in the respective Euclidean pseudoline arrangements) is not incident to any of these triangles, the arrangement $\mathcal{A}$ contains at least $2n-4$ triangles. \end{proof}
+Since the extending pseudocircle $C$ (which can be considered as the line at infinity in the respective Euclidean pseudoline arrangements) is not incident to any of these triangles, the arrangement $\AA$ contains at least $2n-4$ triangles. \end{proof}

-We now prepare for the proof of Theorem~\ref{thm:tri-main}(\ref{thm:tri-main:3}), for which we construct a family of (non-circularizable) intersecting arrangements with $n$ pseudocircles and only $\frac{16}{11}+O(\frac{1}{n})$ triangles.
-The basis of the construction is the arrangement $\mathcal{A}_{12}$ with~12 pseudocircles and~16 triangles shown in Figure~\ref{fig:n12_p3_16_plus_recursion}(\subref{fig:n12_p3_16}).
+We now prepare for the proof of Theorem~\ref{thm:tri-main}(\ref{thm:tri-main:3}), for which we construct a family of (non-circularizable) intersecting arrangements of $n$ pseudocircles with less than $\frac{16}{11}n$ triangles.
+The basis of the construction is the arrangement $\AA_{12}$ of 12 pseudocircles with 16 triangles shown in Figure~\ref{fig:n12_p3_16_plus_recursion}(\subref{fig:n12_p3_16}).
 This arrangement will be used iteratively for a `merge' as described by the following lemma.